umn-microsoft-automation/UMN-Google/README.md

 # UMN-Google

+## Update '1.2.10'
+Updated Get-GOAuthTokenService to accept a RSA object instead of building it within the function.
+Intended for use with KeyVaults and Automation.

 ## Update '1.2.9'

 Modify Get-GSheetData to set all empty properties of the returned object to an empty string instead of $null.